solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 Optional: Map a single claim from an OAuth2 access token to a header in the request to the upstream destination.
+Gloo Mesh products only: Note that if you want to clear the route cache to force the proxy to recalculate the routing destination after adding the claims, you must create an additional JwtPolicy or TransformationPolicy, and configure the `clearRouteCache` or `recalculateRoutingDestination` options.

 ```yaml
 "claimsToHeaders": []enterprise.gloo.solo.io.ClaimToHeader